Ednut001/Arch-md-plugin/README.md

 ## 📜 Credit

-> Please give credit if using plugins, commands, or any part of this bot.
+> Please give credit if using plugins, commands, or code from this bot.

 Made with 💖 by [**@Ednut001**](https://github.com/Ednut001)